naglafar/demo/API/readMe.md

 I hope this is suitable for your review.
 If I missed the brief completely, or have misinterpreted anything - please get back in touch as I would welcome the opportunity to rectify. 😄

 ## Getting Started:
-- Run `docker run -d --name=dynamodb-local -p 8200:8000 amazon/dynamodb-local` - use `docker rm -f dynamodb-local` to remove
+- Run `docker run -d --name=dynamodb-local -p 8200:8000 amazon/dynamodb-local` (use `docker rm -f dynamodb-local` to remove afterwards)
 - Run `npm install` in the API folder to install dependencies
 - Optionally run `npm test` to execute the test suite

 ## Initial Notes

 - I took the approach of using a customerId stored in the JWT used to call the API.
 This is more akin to usage in a production environment.
 However, there could be a use case where an engineer is adding readings on behalf of a customer using a mobile device.
 In this scenario, the customerId in the payload would not match, but could be controlled using permissions.
 However, the engineer's `context.sub` would stamp the record's `createdBy` still.
-- I Considered a more REST compliant API, however I didn't want to stray too far from the brief to include `meter-read` in the route.
-This would allow for more general use of the API (allowing for other software to consume it at a more business level, controlled by permissions).
-Example:
-    - POST /customers/:customerId/meters/:serialNumber/readings
-    - GET /customers/:customerId/meters/:serialNumber/readings
-    - GET /customers/:customerId/meters/:serialNumber/readings/:readingId
 - Error Middleware to inspect all errors thrown all the way up and return sensible http status codes (400, 401, 403, 404) based on the error raised
 - Seperation of domain logic from controller to allow easy testing of business logic code
 - Handling of badly formatted dates (all dates are assumed to be in UTC, however the JWT could carry a timezone to allow date conversion in the domain logic)